Main Content

 Costs Sellers Commonly Encounter in the Tri-Cities

-Sellers face preparation decisions, marketing considerations, closing requirements, and representation agreements.
+Sellers face preparation decisions, marketing considerations, closing requirements, and representation agreements that unfold through the Selling Process in the Tri-Cities.
 Some costs are optional, others are not.

 Choices made early often affect net proceeds more than individual line items.